 In 2015, grants were received by Evija Šaitere (fashion design), Kristīne Kutepova (painting), Laima Ūdre (fashion design) and Margrieta Dreiblate (visual communication).

 In 2016, grants were awarded to Darta Lote Berzina (painting), Agate Lielpetere (graphic design), Una Mikuda (metal design) and Marta Veinberga (painting).

-In 2017, in its turn, grants received Krišjānis Elviks (stage design), Jānis Krauklis (visual communication) and Laura Veļa (painting).
+In 2017, in its turn, grants received Krišjānis Elviks (stage design), Jānis Krauklis (visual communication) and Laura Veļa (painting), who graduated in 2020.

 For more information about the grant recipients, click here (in Latvian).